 Provide a way to specify extensions to be supported.

 Recommendation to support OCSP [Editor’s note: this was removed from IETF STIR documents to get them through the process].
+At a minimum CRLs shall be supported.

 Use a Key Recovery Agent and Data Recovery agent to recover important data balancing with the importance of keeping this secure.